 For the first night of class bring pen, notebook a government issued ID card.

 For more information contact Becky Taylor, Vice President | Education & Safety, at (918) 254-8707 or [email protected].

 Enrollment Application - 1st Year Application (continuing students are automatically enrolled in the next class)

-Enrollment Applications accepted from July 15th to August 15.
+Enrollment Applications accepted from July 15th to September 11 for Tulsa classes.

 Program Rules & Policies

 Typically, apprentices/craft trainers get a job in the field and the employer sponsors him/her into school at ABC.
 The payment arrangement is between the employer and ABC.
 If the employer passes any of the cost of school to the student that arrangement is between the employer and the student.

 If a student wants to attend school without a sponsor, payment arrangements must be made upfront.

 Notice Of Nondiscriminatory Policy As To Students

 The Associated Builders and Contractors of Oklahoma Apprenticeship school admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis or race, color, national and ethnic origin in administration of its educational policies, admissions policies, and other school-administered programs.